siddharth-juc/udemy__react/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is a simple React App created for the purpose of hands-on learning.
+This is a simple React App created for the purpose of learning through hands-on-development.

 ## Available Scripts